U.S. hotel chains circle Cuba as visitors surge, restrictions ease

-NEW YORK/LIMA, PERU (Reuters) - The race for Cuba’s beach-front is on.
+NEW YORK/LIMA, PERU, Sept 30 (Reuters) - The race for Cuba’s beach-front is on.

 Executives from major U.S. hotel chains have stepped up their interest in the Communist island in recent months, holding informal talks with Cuban officials as Washington loosens restrictions on U.S. firms operating there.